sguillory6/aws-infrastructure-templates/README.md

 #### Template parameters
 In order to create a VPC that has associated resources such as subnets, additional parameters will need to be passed to the template.

+**NOTE:
-**NOTE: If you plan on connecting this VPC to Direct Connect, you must make sure you have been given a valid CIDR block to be used by the VPC.
-If you use a CIDR block that is already being used within SWA or AWS, you WILL create network outages.**
+ If you plan on connecting this VPC to Direct Connect, you must make sure you have been given a valid CIDR block to be used by the VPC.
+ If you use a CIDR block that is already being used within SWA or AWS, you WILL create network outages.
+ If you have configured DirectConnect for your VPC, ensure that you have changed the tag (transitVPC spoke) on the VPG from true to false before deleting the CloudFormation stack.
+ Otherwise, the delete stack will fail.
+**

 | Parameter | Description | Format | Required | Default value |
 |-----------|-------------|--------|----------|---------------|